Last Updated on November 8, 2022 by Suzy

 Another activity at Swinton estate that families might enjoy is the pony trekking centre.
 You can have a lesson or go for a trek in Swinton’s vast estate.

 If you are feeling flush or celebrating a special occasion I can recommend the Terrace restaurant and bar for a meal.
 The building itself is relatively new and it is a lovely setting for a meal.
 The food although expensive is excellent and it’s worth treating yourselves.
 We paid for our own meal.

 We had a wonderful stay at Swinton Bivouac.
 Truly magical and certainly unique.
 It’s a great way to spend some quality family time together.
 The kids will love the setting as much as you will.

 A stay at a Tree Lodge at Swinton Bivouac is incredibly good value for money.
 On average a one-night stay is £130.
 This is especially good for friends visiting together as you can share the price.
 But for a 7-bed lodge, it’s great value for money for families.
 A stay in a yurt costs around £100 a night.

 Things to do in the area

 We had a full day in the area during our visit.
 There is so much to do and we chose to have a drive around and see what we came across.
-I will cover this more in a second post.
-But at a glance you could easily visit:
+At a glance, you could easily visit:

-Farm adventure Yorkshire.
 Nidderdale Llamas.
 Fountains Abbey.
-Jervaulx Abbey.
-The Forbidden corner.
+The Forbidden Corner.
 Studfold adventure trail.
-Brimham rocks.
+Brimham Rocks.
 Thorpe Perrow.
 Middleham Castle.
 Wensleydale railway.
-Treetop nets.
 Lightwater valley.
-Bolton castle and more.
+Bolton Castle and more.

 Disclaimer: We received a complimentary nights stay and a discounted rate for our stay at Swinton Bivouac.
 All opinions and photos are my own and must not be reproduced.